knative/docs/docs/getting-started/first-traffic-split.md

 The column most relevant for our purposes is "TRAFFIC".
 It looks like 100% of traffic is going to our latest `Revision` ("hello-knative") and 0% of traffic is going to the `Revision` we configured earlier ("hello-world")

-By default, when Knative creates a brand new `Revision` it directs 100% of traffic to the latest `Revision` of your service. **We can change this default behavior by specifying how much traffic we want each of our `Revisions` to receive.**
+By default, when Knative creates a brand new `Revision` it directs 100% of traffic to the latest `Revision` of your service. **We can change this default behavior by specifying how much traffic we want each of our `Revisions` to receive.** Lets split traffic in half, using a percentage of 50%.

 !!! info inline end
     `@latest` will always point to our "latest" `Revision` which, at the moment, is `hello-knative`.